Can Physiotherapy Treat Headaches?

 Migraines can also cause other symptoms such as nausea, loss of appetite and visual changes.

-The cervicogenic headache is related to the spine and causes most tension type headaches.
-Not all headaches are caused by spinal restrictions, however you should consult our Physiotherapist before beginning any treatments.
-Rochelle Vujcich-Harris will conduct physical, orthopaedic and neurological tests to observe the condition of your spine.
+The cervicogenic headache is related to the spine and causes most tension-type headaches.
+Not all headaches are caused by spinal restrictions, however, you should consult our Physiotherapists before beginning any treatments.
+During the consultation, a thorough physical, orthopaedic and neurological examination and sometimes x-rays will be conducted to reach a diagnosis.

-Physiotherapy for headaches has been proven to be safe and effective and involves far less side effects when compared to other common painkillers.
-Some patients will experience almost immediate relief from their headache, while others will notice a gradual reduction in intensity and frequency depending on the nature and chronicity of the problem.
+Some patients will experience almost immediate relief from their headache with our approach, while others will notice a gradual reduction in intensity and frequency depending on the nature and chronicity of the problem.

 Can Physiotherapy Treat Migraine Sufferers?